POTS and Your Period

 Try tracking your cycle.
 If your cycle is regular, it is important for you to track your cycle so that you know for sure what to expect day to day as it relates to your chronic illness.
 Keep a diary of symptoms and days through your cycle to see if you can start to recognize a pattern.
 This is especially important if your cycle is irregular.

-Treat the flare before it starts.
+Manage the flare before it starts.
 Eventually you’ll be a pro knowing that, “okay, today I’m going to struggle with headache and extra dizziness” or something similar.
-If you know when your period will start or when your symptoms usually begin to take hold then you’ll be able to start treating a flare before it begins.
+If you know when your period will start or when your symptoms usually begin to take hold then you’ll be able to start managing a flare before it begins.
 A win win for all.

 How do I prevent a POTS flare?